18 February - 1 March 2019

 A BecomeBecome Nomadic Art Residency, Exhibition, and Symposium in Bali, Indonesia

-During this 12-day residency in the town of Ubud, we engaged with a multi-layered program of exchange, territory exploration and wellbeing practices.
-For the 2nd Becomebecome Symposium on Transdisciplinary Narratives, we partnered with Bali Purnati, a Foundation and cultural institution that has existed for two decades and is a pioneer on the island in the space of transdisciplinary research and international collaboration.
-Among other projects, Bali Purnati is the birthplace of the I La Galigo production by theatre director Robert Wilson and fostered an original music arrangement between Grammy Award ®, Polar Music Prize and the Avery Fisher Prize winners KRONOS Quartet and Suppangah Rahayu, the renowned Indonesia composer.
+During this 12-day residency in the town of Ubud, we engaged with a multi-layered program of exchange, territory exploration, and wellbeing practices.
+For the 2nd BecomeBecome Symposium on Transdisciplinary Narratives, we partnered with Bali Purnati, a Foundation and cultural institution that has existed for two decades and is a pioneer on the island in the space of transdisciplinary research and international collaboration.
+Among other projects, Bali Purnati is the birthplace of the I La Galigo production by theatre director Robert Wilson.
+It also fostered an original music arrangement between Grammy Award, Polar Music Prize, and the Avery Fisher Prize winners KRONOS Quartet and Suppangah Rahayu, the renowned Indonesian composer.
 As part of our dialogue with the local community, BecomeBecome participants were invited to share their work and ideas in progress during our process-exhibit at the end of the residency.

 ISLANDS OF CONSCIOUSNESS

 the thematic focus of Islands of Consciousness honed in on the ways in which artwork is nourished by exchange across and beyond different disciplines.
 How does one's practice expand once we include "the other", distributed in the many points or islands of consciousness we encounter in our dialogue?
 How do practices that expand our mindfulness and awareness also expand our practice as artists and researchers?
 How can we include information about the body, intuition, and spontaneous inspiration in our work so that we are not limited to academic explorations of a given topic?